A guide to no claims discounts

 Some minor damage, like cracks on your windscreen, can also often be claimed against without any effect on your discount.
 But as usual, this will all depend on the specifics of your car insurance policy, so always check with your provider before making assumptions that could lose you money.

 Most insurers offer drivers the option of protecting their no claims bonus for a small fee, usually around £25, allowing them to make a certain number of claims a year without losing the discount.

-So whether you’re looking to take out a new policy and start building up a no claims discount, or you’ve already got one and are looking to switch provider, check out our comparison service to make sure you can see the cheapest car insurance options available.
+So whether you’re looking to take out a new policy and start building up a no claims discount, or you’ve already got one and are looking to switch provider, check out our car insurance comparison service to make sure you're given the best options available.